Pont Street: History

 The actress Lillie Langtry (1852–1929) lived from 1892 to 1897 at 21 Pont Street, marked with a blue plaque in 1980.
 The building became part of the Cadogan Hotel in 1895, but she still stayed in her old bedroom even after this.
 Oscar Wilde was arrested in room number 118 of the Cadogan Hotel on 6 April 1895.

 Politician Harry Crookshank (1893–1961) lived from 1937 until his death at 51 Pont Street.

 St Columba's Church in Pont Street was designed in the 1950s by the architect Sir Edward Maufe (1883–1974), who also designed the brick Guildford Cathedral.
 It is one of the two London congregations of the Church of Scotland.
 The original St Columba's Church building of 1884 was destroyed during the Blitz of World War II on the night of 10 May 1941.

 Portmeirion was an antiques shop in Pont Street, established by Sam Beazley and Adrienne Barker.
 It was named after the village of that name in north Wales because of Beazley's family connection to the village.
 The shop later became the headquarters of Portmeirion Pottery.
 A section of railing from the Liverpool Sailors' Home was installed outside the shop by Clough Williams-Ellis.

-The Challoner Club, an exclusively Catholic gentleman's club, was based at 59 Pont Street.
+The Challoner Club, an exclusively Catholic gentleman's club, was based at 59 Pont Street from 1949 to 1997.

 A restaurant called Drones is located at 1 Pont Street (not to be confused with the fictional Drones Club of P. G. Wodehouse).

 Pont Street Dutch

 "Pont Street Dutch", a term coined by Osbert Lancaster, is the architectural style typified by the large red brick gabled houses built in the 1880s in Pont Street.
-Nikolaus Pevsner writes of the style as "tall sparingly decorated red brick mansions for very wealthy occupants, in the semi-Dutch, semi-Queen Anne manner of Shaw or George & Peto".
+Nikolaus Pevsner writes of the style as "tall, sparingly decorated red brick mansions for very wealthy occupants, in the semi-Dutch, semi-Queen-Anne style of Shaw or George & Peto".